kylesomers/aws-lambda-zombie-workshop/NEW/1_Cognito/README.md

 8. On the verifications page, leave the defaults and click **Next step**.

-  > We will not require MFA for this application, or SMS.
+> Note: We will not require MFA for this application, or SMS.
 However, during our application's sign up process, we are requiring verification via email address.
 This is denoted with the email checkbox selected for "Do you want to require verification of emails or phone numbers?".
 With this setting, when users sign up for the application, a confirmation code will be sent to their email which they'll be required to input into the application for confirmation before their account creation is completed.

 9. On the next page, type `Signal Corps Survivor Confirmation` for the **Email subject**.
 We won't modify the message body but you could add your own custom message in there.
 We'll let Cognito send the confirmation code emails from the service email address, but in production you could configure Cognito to send these verifications from an SES verified address along with a custom message.
 Leave the rest of the default settings and click **Next step**.